Dana Joslin, RN, BSN

-As Director of Quality, Christina plans, organizes and directs the risk management, corporate compliance, privacy and quality programs.
+As Interim Director of Quality, Christina Remus plans, organizes and directs the risk management, corporate compliance, privacy and quality programs of Hospice Austin.
 She also supervises the audit nurse, HIM Supervisor and serves as Hospice Austin’s Corporate Compliance Officer.

-Her previous work experience includes working for Hospice Austin for the past 11 years as Partners Team Leader and Admissions Nurse.
+Her previous work experience includes working for Hospice Austin since 2005 as Admissions Nurse, Partners Team Leader, Director of Quality, and Chief Clinical Officer.
 Prior to Hospice Austin, she was a Parish Nurse, Cardiac nurse, Cardiothoracic Surgery Patient Care Coordinator (Case Management) and served 9 years, active duty and reserves, as a nurse in the United States Navy.

 HOSPICE AUSTIN BOARD OF DIRECTORS

 Immediate Past Chair: Robert Howell

 Richard Himes, MD

 Kathryn Hudson, MD

 President: Dana Joslin